JigsawAttack/JigsawAttack/README.md

-# Implementation of Jigsaw
+# Implementations of Jigsaw

-The attack folder contains the code for Jigsaw.
+This is the python implementations of the attacks presented in :

+"Query Recovery from Easy to Hard: Jigsaw Attack against SSE"

 Run the python files with name starting with "test_" to simulate the attack under different situations.